sbn-psi/ldd_utilities/README.md

 ### Requirements

-You will need an XML stylesheet processor such xsltproc or saxon to transform your stylesheet.
+You will need an XML stylesheet processor such xsltproc or saxon to transform your dictionary.

 xsltproc is available at <http://xmlsoft.org/XSLT/xsltproc2.html>